76 mm divisional gun M1942 (ZiS-3): Post-Cold War

 The ZiS-3 was exported to Soviet allies during the Cold War, who in turn exported it to Third World countries.
 In Europe, Austria received about 36 of them in 1955 and kept them in service until 1991 under the designation PaK-M42.
 In the 1990s, both the Croatian Army and the Army of the Republic of Serb Krajina used it.

+In 2014, at least one ZiS-3 was used by pro-Russian separatists against the Ukrainian Armed Forces during the War in Donbas.

-In 2020, the gun remained in active service with the armies of at least four sovereign nations: Cambodia, Namibia, Nicaragua, and Sudan.
+In 2016, the gun remained in active service with the armies of at least six sovereign nations: Cambodia, Nicaragua, Namibia, Sudan, Mozambique, and Tanzania.
+Mozambique at the time operated the largest number of ZiS-3s, with 180 in service.